tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 **Solution:** Sub Eq(4) into D(z) = 0 and obtain:
 $$s^{3} - 19s^{2}-45s - 17 = 0$$

 The Routh table for the above equation shows one root in the right half plane and two roots in the left half plane.
-Hence T(z) has one pole outside the unit circle, no poles on the unit circle, and two poles inside the c
+Hence T(z) has one pole outside the unit circle, no poles on the unit circle, and two poles inside the circle.
+The system is unstable because of the pole outside the unit circle.